The registration portal will open on 6th January 2020.

 We will be offering a limited number of registration/partial registration waivers on a competitive basis to presenters who would otherwise not be able to participate in the conference for financial reasons.
 The application process will be announced early in January 2020.

-There will also be the opportunity to volunteer at the conference in exchange for a registration waiver.
+There will also be the opportunity to volunteer at the conference.
 The details of these volunteer opportunities will be announced in January.

 Both schemes will be by application and will prioritise participants from low/middle income countries, unwaged participants and/or those with no institutional support.

 Non-student/waged rate – £350